johnwhobbs/AstroFileManager/readme.md

 ## Date Processing

 The application processes the DATE-LOC FITS keyword by:
-1. Reading the timestamp from the FITS header
+1. Reading the timestamp from the FITS header (handles up to 7 decimal places in fractional seconds)
 2. Subtracting 12 hours (to normalize imaging sessions that span midnight)
 3. Storing only the date in YYYY-MM-DD format

 This ensures that imaging sessions are grouped by their actual observation night rather than being split across calendar days.

+## User Interface

+**Dark Theme:**
+The application features a dark theme optimized for nighttime use, with:
+- Dark gray backgrounds
+- High contrast text
+- Blue highlights for selections
+- Styled buttons with hover effects

+**Column Widths:**
+All column widths are resizable and automatically saved.
+Your preferred layout will be restored when you reopen the application.

 ## File Hash Detection